 WHAT IS OPERATION HANOI HANNAH?

-Inspired by the Hanoi Hannah of Vietnam War, we recorded and engineered several audio files and combined them to make a track that we hope will be useful in our psychological warfare against terrorists dogs that mercilessly kill the civilians of Myanmar.
+Inspired by the Hanoi Hannah of Vietnam War, we recorded and engineered several audio files and combined them to make a track that we hope will be useful in our propaganda messages against military soldiers that mercilessly kill the civilians of Myanmar.
 We hope that this will convince at least some of the soldiers to participate in CDM (Civil Disobedience Movement) and join with the Myanmar citizens' fight for the cause.
 The uprising shall succeed.

 HOW CAN YOU HELP: SOME GUIDELINES

-Playing the audio: This operation does not revolve around the element of surprise, it is not important that the terrorist dogs find out about this.
+Playing the audio: This operation does not revolve around the element of surprise, it is not important that the soldiers find out about this.
 What's important is that you, as a civilian and a revolutionary fighter, blast off the audio files 24/7.
 We're confident that their minds will slowly give into the propaganda.
 It is important to note that your safety comes first.
-Please make sure to open the audios from the safest location possible where the dogs cannot find you.
+Please make sure to open the audios from the safest location possible where the soldiers cannot find you.